goblimey/learn-unix/README.md

 exercise took less than a week, which makes the original loss of the software a great pity.

-At the time this work did not
+At the time this work didn't
 gain traction,
 partly because of chicken and egg problems.
 Learn is
 aimed at people who do not know much about UNIX, but they needed to know a certain amount to install and run it.
 Also, they needed access to a computer running UNIX.
 That could be done by installing Linux on an old Windows machine, but that involved knowing some UNIX commands ...

-More recently,
+Nowadays
-command line interfaces systems have returned in the form of the Virtual Private Server (VPS) and cloud computing.
+command line interfaces are back.
+We are all using Virtual Private Server (VPS) systems and cloud computing.
-One very large computer run by an Internet Service Provider provides a large number of simulated computers which are rented by its customers.
+One very large computer run by an Internet Service Provider provides lots of small simulated computers which are rented by its customers.
 These are very cheap and
 they can be set up and torn down to order using software such as Kubernetes.
-It's very common for virtual servers to run Linux and for them to be controlled via a UNIX command-line interface.
+Most virtual servers run Linux and you control them by logging in and using a command-line interface.
-Thus a generation of IT specialists with a background in windows-driven environments now have to get their heads around the command line interface, and the learn software becomes valuable again.
+Thus a generation of IT specialists with a background in windows-driven environments now have to get their heads around the UNIX command line interface, and the learn software becomes valuable again.

 Another recent development is the emergence of